Niranjan7771/LanMeet/README.md

 	.\dist\lanmeet-client.exe 192.168.1.50 --tcp-port 55000 --ui-port 8100
 	```

+On Windows you can simply double-click the packaged binaries:

+- `lanmeet-server.exe` starts with default ports and automatically opens the admin dashboard in your default browser.
+- `lanmeet-client.exe` prompts for the server hostname/IP and then launches the browser UI.

 The executables locate their bundled static assets automatically, so no extra configuration is required.
-Double-clicking `lanmeet-server` uses default ports and opens the admin dashboard automatically; double-clicking `lanmeet-client` prompts for the server address before launching its browser UI.
 If you prefer custom output directories, provide `--dist`, `--build`, or `--spec` arguments to the build helper.

 ## Troubleshooting & Tips